chiragsidana/chiragsidana/README.md

  &nbsp; ![views](https://komarev.com/ghpvc/?username=chiragsidana)

-##  I'm a BE - Computer Science student at Thapar Institute
+## BE - Computer Science student at Thapar Institute
 <!--
 *  I like to explore new technologies and develop software solutions and quick hacks.
 *  I'm on track for learning more about Network Security and Block Chain.